K'taka: I-T raids at premises of Kumarswamy's close aides

 Officials from the Income Tax department are conducting raids at the residence of Zilla Panchayat President and Janata Dal (Secular) leader Nagarathna Swamy in Maddur, sources said on Tuesday.

-Raids are also being carried out at Zilla Parishad member Timme Swamy's premises, as well as two firms belonging to him, namely Someshwara Fertiliser and Saw Mill, sources added.
+Raids are also being carried out at Zilla Parishad member Timme Swamy's premises, as well as two firms belonging to Nagarathna, namely Someshwara Fertiliser and Saw Mill, sources added.

 Both Nagarathna and Timme are said to be close aides of Karnataka Chief Minister HD Kumaraswamy.